JohannesKleine/lokinet/docs/dns-overview.md

 All `.snode` domains have by default just an `A` record for initiating address mapping.

-Additionally both `.loki` and `.snode` can optionally provide multiple `SRV` records to advertise existence of services, on or off, of the name.
+Additionally, both `.loki` and `.snode` can optionally provide multiple `SRV` records to advertise the existence of services, on or off, of the name.

 <!-- (//todo: document and verify srv record limitations) -->